There are so many different ways to apply makeup, and using makeup brushes remain to be the most professional and satisfying way of doing it.

 But if you’re one of those people who prefer using gel eyeliners, then you definitely need to use a good eyeliner brush.

 I, too, had been a slave of pencil-type eyeliners for years and do still use them from time to time.
-But when I started using a brush, oh wow, it became my most preferred way of doing my eyeliner.
+But when I started using one, oh wow, it became my most preferred way of doing my eyeliner.
 It just feels so satisfying, especially those times when I’ve perfected that elusive cat-eye look.

 Before buying your first eyeliner brush, or upgrading to a new one, you need to know exactly how you’re going to use it.
-You will need a specific type of brush for the specific eye makeup look you’re trying to achieve.
+You will need a specific type for the specific eye makeup look you’re trying to achieve.

 There’s no harm in using pencil eyeliners.
 In fact, I learned to apply eye makeup this way.
 But for those date nights that you want to achieve that eye-catching look, you should certainly use an eyeliner brush.